kando-menu/kando/README.md

 **I am creating Kando out of sheer passion.** It is completely free, and I am not planning to monetize it in any way.
 But I would be very happy if you could support the project with creative ideas, code contributions, or by sharing it with your friends and followers! 💖

+There are always some open issues labeled as [good first issue](https://github.com/kando-menu/kando/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) which are a great starting point for new contributors.
+Just drop a comment if you want to work on one of these issues, and we can discuss the details!

+While direct contributions are the most awesome way to support the development, **donations will encourage me to invest my spare time for developing free and open-source software**.

 [![kofi](https://img.shields.io/badge/Donate-on_Ko--fi-ff5e5b?logo=ko-fi)](https://ko-fi.com/schneegans)
 [![github](https://img.shields.io/badge/Donate-on_GitHub-purple?logo=github)](https://github.com/sponsors/Schneegans)
 [![paypal](https://img.shields.io/badge/Donate-on_PayPal-009cde?logo=paypal)](https://www.paypal.com/donate/?hosted_button_id=3F7UFL8KLVPXE)
 [![crypto](https://img.shields.io/badge/Donate-some_Crypto-f7931a?logo=bitcoin)](https://schneegans.cb.id)

-While direct contributions are the most awesome way to support the development, donations will encourage me to invest my spare time for developing free and open-source software.

 **These awesome people have already donated to the development of my open-source projects:**